dataspecer/ds-wdoi/comments-ideas/ideas.md

   - I should be able to sort them with reference to each other, parent should have more pririty because it is more general.
   - I could count coocured properties and give them more priority.
   - I could maintain the probabilities if i used schema tree, and show only the heighest ones.
 This makes sense, because good properties on parents want to be seen.

+## API to backend

+So far only in abstraction:

+- Searching for a root.
+  - search by a class name
+  - search by a instance (external api)
+  - search by a property
+- Hierarchy and browsing (either in the root search or parent search in association search).
+  - give me parents (multiple input classes)
+  - give me children (multiple input classes)
+  - give me entire parent hierarchy?
+  - give me entire children hierarchy?
+- Details
+  - give me details for a class (multiple input classes) with/out properties
+    - either all properties from hierarchy
+    - or just pertaining to the given class
+- Recommendations
+  - give me recommendations based on already made user association selection